Software apps and online services

 This is Rongzhong from Pittsburgh.
 Eight months after my first post on OpenCat, I have quite a lot to update.
 Most importantly, I’m going to launch my first kitten on Indiegogo on Monday, Oct 22nd!
 The kitten’s name is Nybble.
 Links will be posted here, on my Twitter @PetoiCamp, or on Petoi.com.

-I’m having an excellent marketing team helping me on the Indiegogo side, so I can keep this post more technical.
+I’m having an excellent marketing team helping me on the Indiegogo site, so I can keep this post more technical.
 The following figures should be quite self-explanatory.
 I’ll very briefly introduce Nybble’s features, the OpenCat framework, timeline, and what I learned during the efforts in pushing the project forward.
-Feel free to ask questions so that I can make a more comprehensive documentation for the project.
+Feel free to ask questions so that I can make more comprehensive documentation for the project.
 I have an invitation-only Slack group.
-Contact firstname.lastname@example.org if you wish to join the community-wise discussion on the project.
+Contact email@example.com if you wish to join the community-wide discussion on the project.
 For general technical discussions, you can open issues on https://github.com/PetoiCamp/OpenCat.
 Please allow me more time to polish the codes though.